Coryphaenoides yaquinae

-Ecology
+Diet and ecology

 The rough abyssal grenadier is an active benthic forager, with a diet that features a variety of seafloor fauna.
 Squids, crustaceans, and polychaetes comprise the most consistent sources of prey for C. yaquinae, though stomach content analyses have revealed echinoderms, fish, and food scavenged from carrion.
+The availability of these food sources varies, however, as seasonal migrations of pelagic teleosts and changes in the rate of phytodetritus affect the amount of organic matter that reaches the ocean floor.